 He's known for abusive tactics.

-He weaponizes the law, he's ruthless and unprincipled.
+He weaponizes the law.

-And there are you could fill volumes with the complaints that have been filed to judges and the bar and the Department of Justice.
+And there are, you could fill volumes with the complaints that have been filed to judges and the bar and the Department of Justice.

-He's been accused of hiding evidence, threatening witnesses, innocent people have been victimized by this guy.
+He's been accused of hiding evidence, threatening witnesses.

-And as you've pointed out on your your show, his biggest cases have been reversed by higher courts.
+And as you've pointed out on your show, his biggest cases have been reversed by higher courts.

-He drove Arthur Anderson out of business only to have the case uh smacked down by the U.S. Supreme Court.
+He drove Arthur Anderson out of business only to have the case smacked down by the U.S. Supreme Court.

-By the way, tens of thousands of people, real people lost their jobs there.
+By the way, tens of thousands of people, real people, lost their jobs there.

 That's right.